 Like my sister, 60% of caregivers die before the one they are taking care of.
 For her, caregiving was a burden, which started with her attitude toward it.
-When I took over mom’s caregiving in 2014, I was determined to make the best of it and not let it impact my health.
+When I took over Mom’s caregiving in 2014, I was determined to make the best of it and not let it impact my health.
 Even as a health and aging professional who knew the issues, that was still hard.
 Here is how I approached it.

 Caregiving starts with a mindset.
 I knew my life forever changed the day my sister died.
-Despite a full time, career, I had a new, life-defining purpose – mom.
-Mom lived close by in an independent living community but my caregiver mind was on 24-7.
+Despite a full-time career, I had a new, life-defining purpose – Mom.
+Mom lived close by in an independent living community, but my caregiver mind was on 24/7.
 When I viewed my caregiving as a purposeful opportunity, it helped me cope better and actually enjoy the experience.

-And believe you me, mom was a tough Italian broad who could give you a hard way to go.
+And believe you me, Mom was a tough Italian broad who could give you a hard way to go.
 Mom’s passing not only left a hole in my heart but a void in my purpose.
 According to Rush University researchers, people who view life with a sense of purpose are two to four times less likely to develop Alzheimer’s.

 So it’s OK to talk about it with others and reach out for help.
-Certainly there is a myriad of paid services – from home health care to geriatric care managers – who can help you.
+Certainly, there is a myriad of paid services – from home health care to geriatric care managers – who can help you.
 But there are also communities of people that can help too.
-One community I used to assist in helping with mom when my sister was diagnosed with cancer is called Lotsa Helping Hands.
+One community I used to assist in helping with Mom when my sister was diagnosed with cancer is called Lotsa Helping Hands.
 Check it out.

-Often caregiving isolates the caregiver from friend and even family.
+Often caregiving isolates the caregiver from friends and even family.
 A recent study showed that maintaining social activity despite health-related challenges appears to help lessen the decline.
 It demonstrates the benefits of socialization at any stage in life.
 Make an active effort to maintain your social network.
 It will help you during and after your caregiving journey.

-So when she came out of the anesthesia, I told her she was in heaven and I was the first one she was seeing!
+So when she came out of the anesthesia, I told her she was in heaven, and I was the first one she was seeing!
 You have to keep a sense of humor.
-When I speak to caregiving groups, I have a segment where I have them let their hair down, getting silly, and having fun.
+When I speak to caregiving groups, I have a segment where I have them let their hair down, get silly, and have fun.
 They love it.